raspberrypilearning/cricket/en/step_4.md

 --- task ---

-If the player still has wickets left, tell them the current batter is out.
+If the player has wickets left, tell them the batter is out.

 ```blocks3
 when I receive [wicket! v]